Royal Victoria Dock: History

-The Royal Victoria Dock consisted of a main dock and a basin to the west, providing an entrance to the Thames on the western side of the complex.
+The Victoria Dock consisted of a main dock and a basin to the west, providing an entrance to the Thames on the western side of the complex.
 The dock was deeply indented with four solid piers, each 152 m long by 43 m wide, on which were constructed two-storey warehouses.
 Other warehouses, granaries, shed and storage buildings surrounded the dock, which had a total of 3.6 km of quays.

 The dock was an immediate commercial success, as it could easily accommodate all but the very largest steamships.
 By 1860, it was already taking over 850,000 tons of shipping a year – double that of the London Docks, four times that of St Katharine Docks and 70% more than the West India Docks and East India Docks combined.

+The Victoria (London) Dock Company merged with the Saint Katharine Dock Company and the London Dock Company by the London and Saint Katharine Docks Act 1864 (27 & 28 Vict. c. clxxviii), with the dock becoming part of the London and Saint Katharine Docks Company.

+The dock was renamed the 'Royal Victoria Dock' in 1880.

+The London and Saint Katharine and East and West India Docks Act 1888 (51 & 52 Vict. c. cxliii) passed management of the dock to the London and India Docks Joint Committee.
+The London and Saint Katharine Docks Company formally merged with the East and West India Dock Company by the London and India Docks Amalgamation Act 1900 (63 & 64 Vict. c. cxi), becoming the London and India Docks Company on 1 January 1901.
+On 31 March 1909, by the Port of London Act 1908 (8 Edw.
+7. c.
+68), the London and India Docks Company was taken over by the Port of London Authority.

+World War II onwards

-It was badly damaged by German bombing in the Second World War, but experienced a resurgence in trade following the war.
-From the 1960s onwards, the Royal Victoria experienced a steady decline – as did all of London's other docks – as the shipping industry adopted containerisation, which effectively moved traffic downstream to Tilbury.
-It finally closed to commercial traffic along with the other Royal Docks in 1981.
+The Royal Victoria Dock was badly damaged by German bombing in the Second World War, but trade recovered after the war.
+From the 1960s onwards, the Royal Victoria steadily declined – as did all of London's other docks – as the shipping industry adopted containerisation, which moved traffic downstream to the Port of Tilbury.
+The Royal Victoria Dock finally closed to commercial traffic along with the other Royal Docks in 1981.

-In 1988, the then-dilapidated site was chosen by French electronic musician Jean-Michel Jarre as the site for one of his signature large-scale concerts, eventually titled Destination Docklands.
+In 1988, the dilapidated site was chosen by French electronic musician Jean-Michel Jarre as the site for one of his signature large-scale concerts, eventually titled Destination Docklands.
 The area also inspired him to write the album Revolutions specifically for the event.

-The Royal Victoria Dock experienced major redevelopment initiated by the London Docklands Development Corporation in the 1990s.
+The London Docklands Development Corporation initiated a major redevelopment at the dock in the 1990s.
 Developments included Britannia Village, which was carried out by Wimpey Homes, the Peabody Trust and the East Thames Housing Group in the mid-1990s.

-Most of the original buildings were demolished but a few historic warehouses survived.
+Most of the original buildings were demolished, but a few historic warehouses survived.
 More recent development has included the Royal Victoria Dock Bridge completed in 1998, and the ExCeL Exhibition Centre, constructed on the north quayside, which opened in November 2000.